marot/ash_scenario/README.md

   use ExUnit.Case
   use AshScenario.Scenario

+  scenarios do
     scenario :basic_setup do
-    another_post do
+      prototype :another_post do
-      title "Custom title for this test"
+        attr(:title, "Custom title for this test")
       end
     end

     scenario :with_custom_blog do
-    tech_blog do
+      prototype :tech_blog do
-      name "My Custom Tech Blog"
+        attr(:name, "My Custom Tech Blog")
       end
-    another_post do
+      prototype :another_post do
-      title "Post in custom blog"
+        attr(:title, "Post in custom blog")
-      blog_id :tech_blog  # Use the custom blog
+        attr(:blog_id, :tech_blog)  # Use the custom blog
+      end
     end
   end